Accusation in a mirror: Turkey

 Gregory S. Gordon traced the early use of propaganda to the Armenian genocide in the Ottoman Empire during World War I. Gordon wrote that the "Young Turk government created the template for the modern genocidal propaganda campaign".

 The Iğdır Genocide Memorial and Museum in eastern Turkey, opened in 1999, promotes the pseudohistorical notion that it was Armenians who committed genocide against the ruling Turks, rather than vice versa.

 The more widely accepted view, outside Turkey, is that the Armenians were the victims of a genocide, carried out by starvation and forced relocation.
 These tactics have also been used as an act of genocide and war by others elsewhere.

 The Armenian genocide is recognised as such by 30 countries.

+Azerbaijan

+Multiple sources state that Azerbaijan employs mirroring tactics against Armenians in Armenia and Nagorno-Karabakh that that function to reverse allegations, blur responsibility, and frame coercive measures against Armenians as defensive, lawful, or reciprocal acts.
+Genocide Watch characterizes this pattern as “genocidal mirroring,” arguing that Azerbaijani propaganda labels Armenians "terrorists" and presents attacks as “counter-terror” measures while accusing Armenia of abuses that Azerbaijani forces themselves commit against Armenian civilians.
+The Lemkin Institute for Genocide Prevention presents mirroring as a pre-assault justification mechanism, writing that "propaganda of ‘Armenian provocations’ almost always predates an Azerbaijani assault." thereby recasting offensive action as retaliation.
+The organization has also characterized Azerbaijan’s tactic as DARVO (Deny, Attack, Reverse Victim and Offender).
+EVN Report states that mirroring functions to sustain a “both sides” narrative in international media.

 Cambodia and Vietnam

 In the book Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur (2007), American historian Ben Kiernan said that the accusation in a mirror propaganda technique had also been used in Vietnam and Cambodia.